awslabs/mountpoint-s3/doc/LOGGING.md

 The directory will be created if it doesn't exist.
 A new log file will be created for each execution of `mount-s3`.

+Log file names are not considered stable and may change in the future.

 Both the directory and log files are created with read/write access for the process owner and read access for the process owner's group.
 Log files are not automatically rotated or cleaned up.